 Students are required to take the following courses:

-PPD 371 The Nonprofit Sector and the Public Interest Gateway course, 4 units
+PPD 371 The Nonprofit Sector and the Public Interest Gateway course: 4 units (Fall, Spring)

 Theories of the voluntary nonprofit sector in society and its relationship to government and business; public policies related to the sector.

-PPD 402 Management of Public and Nonprofit Organizations, 4 units
+PPD 402 Management of Public and Nonprofit Organizations: 4 units (Spring)

 Contemporary management theory.
 Understanding the nature of complex organizations, organizational and intergovernmental arrangements, the roles and responsibilities of managers, organizational effectiveness, and organizational structure and dynamics.